 A press release is available here.

-The report will serve as a basis for a Technical Document on Soil Sealing in the EU drawn up with the help of nominated national experts.
-The document will provide national, regional and local authorities with guidance on best practices for limiting soil sealing and mitigating its effects.
-The final document is expected to be ready in the course of 2012.
+The report served as a basis for a Technical Document on Soil Sealing in the EU drawn up with the help of nominated national experts.
+The document provides national, regional and local authorities with guidance on best practices for limiting soil sealing and mitigating its effects.
+The document is available here.